ErelK55/The_Weather_App/README.md

 ## 🛠️ Features

 - ✅ Real-time weather using [WeatherAPI](https://weatherapi.com)
-- ✅ Current conditions: temperature, humidity, visibility, wind
+- ✅ Current conditions: temperature, humidity, visibility, wind speed
-- ✅ 5-day forecast displayed **horizontally**
+- ✅ 5-day forecast
 - ✅ Weather icons from WeatherAPI
-- ✅ Displays local time of the selected city
+- ✅ Displays local date and time of the selected city
+- ✅ Map with a pinpoint on the selected city
 - ✅ Interactive UI with `streamlit`

 ---